brittanymae01/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [x] What is the purpose of using _sessions_?

+Sessions provide a way to persist data across requests.
+We use them to save authentication information, so there is no need to re-enter credentials on every new request the client makes to the server.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [x] What does bcrypt do to help us store passwords in a secure manner.

+It has a password hashing function.

-- [ ] What does bcrypt do to slow down attackers?
+- [x] What does bcrypt do to slow down attackers?

+It adds time by hashing it multiple times so it takes longer to decrypt.

-- [ ] What are the three parts of the JSON Web Token?
+- [x] What are the three parts of the JSON Web Token?

+The header, payload and the signature.
+The header contains the algorithm with the token type.
+The payload includes information or any other data we’d like to store in the token, which is most likely a user id.
+To create a signature, we must create a string by base64 encoding the header and payload together, and then signing it with a secret.

 ## Minimum Viable Product